-Milwaukee PACKOUT vs. DeWalt ToughSystem 2.0 (2025): Comparison Table
+Milwaukee PACKOUT vs DeWalt ToughSystem 2.0: Comparison Table (2026)

-| Feature / Category | Milwaukee PACKOUT | DeWalt ToughSystem 2.0 |
+| Milwaukee PACKOUT | DeWalt ToughSystem 2.0 | |

 |---|---|---|

-| Build Quality | Extremely durable, premium feel; thicker materials, stronger hinges and latches | Improved over v1, but still more plastic; some users report latch failures |
+| Build Quality | Premium feel; denser plastic, stronger hinges and metal-reinforced corners | Improved over v1 but more plastic throughout; some latch wear reported with heavy use |

-| Internal Storage Capacity | Slightly smaller internal volume in some boxes due to thicker walls and handle design | Roomier middle and lower boxes; better axle space usage |
+| Internal Capacity | Slightly reduced internal volume due to thicker walls | Roomier interior in mid and lower boxes; flatter base makes dividers easier |

-| Stacking & Access | Rock-solid stack; middle box can be lifted with latches open | Access arms allow mid-box removal without unstacking; better for vans/shelves |
+| Stacking & Access | Mid-box lifts with latches open; one-handed release lever | Side access arms allow mid-stack removal without unclipping; better for fixed installs |

-| Handle Design | Tall handle, not easily removable (modding required); new shorter version coming | Factory-removable handles fit better in trucks with tonneau covers |
+| Handle Design | Tall fixed handle; shorter version now available | Factory-removable handle; better fit under tonneau covers |

-| Price & Value | ~30–35% more expensive; considered premium | Much more budget-friendly; offers strong value for casual or semi-pro users |
+| Price Difference | Around 25-30% more expensive | Stronger value for occasional or semi-pro use |

-| Best For… | Daily tradespeople, contractors, mobile tool-intensive setups | DIYers, weekend warriors, and anyone on a tighter budget or with a fixed install system |
+| Best For | Daily tradespeople, mobile and van-based setups | DIYers, weekend warriors, fixed workshop installs |

-If you’re still weighing up the broader brand differences between these two giants, I’ve compared them in more detail in this breakdown of Milwaukee vs DeWalt — what the pros really think.
+If you’re still weighing up the broader brand differences between these two giants, I’ve compared them in more detail in this breakdown of Milwaukee vs DeWalt, what the pros really think.

 My Take: PACKOUT vs. ToughSystem 2.0 – Real Jobsite Insights